RobotecAI/o3de-otto-robots-gem/README.md

         └── Otto600Stand.prefab
 ```

 in which `OTTO1500_Basic_platform.prefab` and `OTTO1500_Lifting_platform.prefab` model OTTO1500 v2 robots with basic and high-lifting platforms respectively matching low and high stands stored in `StandLow.prefab` and `StandHigh.prefab` O3DE _prefabs_. `OTTO600.prefab` models OTTO 600 robot with a lifting platform that can be used with `Otto600Stand.prefab` stand.
-Robots contain visual models and physics, along with the following ROS components:
+Robots contain visual models, colliders and physics, along with the following ROS components:
 - ROS2 Frame
 - ROS2 Robot Control
 - ROS2 Skid Steering Vehicle Model